|Nov 14, 2011 --

 How Rural Development Helped:

-Monroe Telephone Company received a Farm Bill Broadband Loan in 2005 for $1,492,000 to make high speed broadband available throughout its network.
+Monroe Telephone Company has been working with Rural Development for decades, and they received a little over $850,000 through the traditional Infrastructure Loan Program starting in 1986.
+More recently, they received a Farm Bill Broadband Loan in 2005 for $1,492,000 to make high speed broadband available throughout their network.
 In 2010, Monroe Telephone Company received a Broadband Initiatives Program (BIP) loan for $1,413,684 and a BIP grant for $4,241,050.
 These funds enabled the company to extend broadband service in Lane and Benton counties with Fiber-to-the-Premises (FTTP) service.

 USDA Rural Development programs help local businesses stay competitive and help keep these businesses in the rural communities in which they were established.
 Local residents and local institutions, such as fire departments, schools, and libraries, now have access to all the benefits of modern broadband internet service.
 As a result of USDA Rural Development programs, Monroe Telephone Company has been able to serve 850 establishments with high speed broadband internet access, including a fire department, a sheriff’s office, a health clinic, a school district, and a library.